flipcoder/midimech/README.md

 ### Layout

-**Unlike the layout of other instruments, notes that sound good together are closer together, and notes that sound worse are furthest apart.**

-Each row consists of a whole tone scale and each row is separated by a fourth.
+Each row consists of a whole tone scale and each row is separated by fourths.
 This has a number of advantages you'll see below.

 ### Basic Scales